Rantoul Village Board set to vote on one of most contentious budgets in recent years

 Workman said the village budgeted a total of $373,000 in FY 18 for economic development, with $143,000 of that paid to Center for Community Adaptation.
 However, the proposed new budget totals $390,781, including $95,000 salary and $33,370 in benefits.

 Snider explained there is an additional $150,000 in revenue being realized in the economic development fund “that wasn’t being realized before.
-Plus there’s $150,000 in expenditures for land bank expenditures.
+Plus there’s $150,000 ... for land bank expenditures.
 It’s money granted by the state, and it’s not coming out of our revenues.”

 Workman said he called two other communities that lease vehicles — Gallup, N.M., where Snider formerly serviced as general services director, and Round Lake.